chaunceygardiner/weewx-loopdata/README.md

    elsewhere, adjust the path of wee_extension accordingly.

 1. The install creates a LoopData section in weewx.conf as shown below.
 Adjust the values accordingly.
+In particular:
+   * Specify `seconds` with how often your device writes loopdata records (e.g., `2.5` for Davis Vantage Pro 2, `2.0` for RainWise CC3000).
-In particular, specify the `target_report` for the report you wish to use for formatting and units and specify the `loop_data_dir` where the loop-data.txt file should be writen.
-If `loop_data_dir` is a relative path, it will be interpreted as being relatgive to the target_report directory.
+   * Specify the `target_report` for the report you wish to use for formatting and units
+   * Specify the `loop_data_dir` where the loop-data.txt file should be writen.
+     If `loop_data_dir` is a relative path, it will be interpreted as being relative to the target_report directory.
-   You will eventually need  to update the fields line with the fields you actually need for the report you are targetting.
+   * You will eventually need  to update the fields line with the fields you actually need for the report you are targetting.
 If you know them now, fill them in.
      If not, you can change this line later after you are sure LoopData is running correctly.
 If you need the loop-data.txt file pushed to a remote webserver, you will also need to fill in the `RsyncSpec` fields; but one can fill that in later, after LoopData is up and running.

 ```
 [LoopData]